Things to do

 Enjoy a guided kayaking experience on the scenic Hoa Binh Reservoir, the largest man-made reservoir in Vietnam.
 Be one with Nature as you paddle the calm waters past rolling karst mountains, majestic evergreen forests and local ethnic villages.

-Explore the Mo Luong Cave, exclusive to Mai Chau Lodge guests, with its large main chamber and hear local legends related to the cave and its place in Vietnamese history.
+Exploring the Mo Luong Cave is definitely one of the must-try experience when coming to Mai Chau, with its large main chamber and hear local legends related to the cave and its place in Vietnamese history.
 Explore some of the caves mystical passages and tunnels.

 Learn about local culture with a cooking class led by a Thai chef that starts with an early morning visit to the market followed by creating traditional Thai dishes of the region.